 Yes, organizing requires planning.
 Planning out how to group your items and exactly where to store them are important steps to an organized pantry.

-Start first by looking through what you currently have in your pantry.
-Then, form a rough idea on how you want to categorise them.
+Start by taking everything out of your pantry and look through what you currently have.
+From there, form a rough idea on how you want to categorise them.
 Draw or write it out on a piece of paper to keep yourself reminded as you start organizing.

 Here are some pantry categories ideas to get you started –

 - Daily cooking condiments (e.g salt, sugar, oil, soya sauce, pepper)